 There is no doubt that the financial sector has become the most prevalent target for cyber security attacks over the last few years.
 The COVID-19 pandemic significantly increased fraudulent activity as many people became more susceptible to cyber security attacks by working remotely.
 Businesses, faced with challenges over diminished cash flow and revenues, applied for emergency loans or Government-backed support and many did not have sufficient cyber security frameworks in place to protect against cyber attacks and are now selecting Cyber Security partners to help manage their Cyber Security.
+In this blog, we will outline cyber security risks in finance and the measures needed to mitigate it.

 Personal and corporate financial customers have become a natural target for fraudsters with a reported significant increase in the number of ‘phishing’ emails connected to COVID-19 being sent to customers.
 These communications may look like they are from the financial institution regarding financial support available in the wake of the pandemic but are in fact require customers to provide or validate their account or identity information.
 Communication via email also expose customers to malware that downloads onto their system once a link is clicked.